poulav/ideogram-golang-lambda/README.md

 - **AWS CLI**: Make sure you have the AWS CLI installed and configured with the appropriate credentials.
 You can download and configure AWS CLI from [https://aws.amazon.com/cli/](https://aws.amazon.com/cli/).
 - **AWS CloudFormation**: CloudFormation will be used to deploy resources such as Lambda functions, IAM roles, and API Gateway.

+[!NOTE]
-[!NOTE]: If you are using cloudformation to deploy your lambda function then you would need to update the API_KEY under line number 49 of the aws_cloudformation_script.yaml file.
+If you are using cloudformation to deploy your lambda function then you would need to update the API_KEY under line number 49 of the aws_cloudformation_script.yaml file.
 Also, update line 52 with appropriate name of the zip file.
 To generate the artifact execute step 2 from below.

 ### Step 1: Set Up the API Key